Suzanne Aubry

 Following in her father's footsteps, Suzanne Aubry recently adapted his book Le Violon magique et autres légendes du Canada français (originally published in 1968 by les Éditions Des deux Rives).
-This new edition is entitled Le Violon magique - Contes et légendes du Québec and published by les Éditions Québec Amérique.
-It features illustrations by the artist Saul Field, which were a part of the 1968 edition.
+This new edition is entitled Le Violon magique - Contes et légendes du Québec and published by Les Éditions Québec Amérique in 1019.
+It features the beautiful illustrations by the artist Saul Field, which were a part of the 1968 edition.

-Suzanne Aubry has completed a play for the theatre, Recyclage, which has been refined in a workshop organized by the Centre des auteurs dramatiques (CEAD) with the collaboration of the director, Marie Charlebois, and the actress, Évelyne Rompré.
-The author has also written her first children's novel, Le Septième étage et demi, about Camille, a 13 years' old teenager who loses her mother from cancer, and tries to cope with her loss.
+Suzanne Aubry has completed a play for the theatre, Recyclage, which has been refined in a workshop organized by the Centre des auteurs dramatiques (CEAD) with the collaboration of the director Marie Charlebois, and the actress Évelyne Rompré.
+The author has also written her first children's novel, Le Septième étage et demi, about Camille, a 13 years' old teenager who loses her mother from leukemia, and tries to cope with her loss.
 The book, superbly illustrated by Delphie Côté-Lacroix, was published by les Éditions Québec Amérique in 2022.
 Since, the book was nominated for the prestigious Tamarac/Tree of books Award, organized by the Association des bibliothèques de l'Ontario (ABO).

 In 2021, Suzanne Aubry revisited her popular historical series Fanette.
 The first book, Fanette - La suite - Amitiés particulières, was published by Les Éditions Libre Expression in 2021.
-The second and third books, Fanette, - La suite - Aveux and Fanette- La suite - Un monde nouveau- were published in 2022 by Libre Expression.
+The second and third books, Fanette - La suite - Aveux and Fanette - La suite - Un monde nouveau- were published in 2022 by Libre Expression.
+All three volumes are available in audio format (Vues et Voies).
+Her new novel, Le Portrait, a psychological thriller, will be available in August 2023.

-Suzanne Aubry has been a member of the board of directors of the Union des Écrivaines et des Écrivains québécois (UNEQ) since 2011 and the Chair of UNEQ since May 2017.
+Suzanne Aubry has been a member of the board of directors of the Union des Écrivaines et des Écrivains québécois (UNEQ) since 2011 and the Chair of UNEQ from May 2017 to May 2023.
 She was also the President of the la Société des scénaristes en télévision, radio et cinéma (SARTEC) from 1996 to 2000.
 She received the Order of Canada in 2022 for her contribution to Quebec literature, and her engagement defending the rights of writers.